Sigma-Delta Neural Network Conversion on Loihi 2: Introduction

-Training SNNs with binary spikes to accuracies comparable to conventional deep analog neural networks (ANN) has proven challenging, in part because the loss must be back-propagated over time \cite{lee_training_2016}.
-In our experiments, training a spiking network takes $\sim10\times$ the time as an ANN with the same architecture (Table \ref{tab: slayer_vs_quantized_converted_model}).
+Training SNNs with binary spikes to accuracies comparable to conventional deep analog neural networks (ANN) has proven challenging, in part because the loss must be back-propagated over time~\cite{lee_training_2016}.
+In our experiments, training a spiking network takes $\sim10\times$ the time as an ANN with the same architecture (Section~\ref{sec: SLAYER training comparisions}).
 Attempts to convert trained ANNs to SNNs have largely used the rate of spikes to represent activation values \cite{rueckauer_conversion_2017}.
-This approach requires many simulation timesteps to be executed for each input so that the spike rates of the outputs can be accurately measured.
-Loihi 2's ability to use quantized graded spikes opens an opportunity to convert an ANN to a quantized graded-spike SNN that takes advantage of both temporal and spatial sparsity while being easy to train.
+This approach requires many timesteps per input to accurately estimate output spike rates.
+Loihi 2's support for quantized graded spikes enables converting an ANN to a quantized graded-spike SNN that takes advantage of temporal and spatial sparsity while being easy to train.
 Loihi's graded spikes can hold up to 16 bit signed integer payloads which can represent quantized activations.
 This approach was inspired by the sigma-delta neural network (SDNN) \cite{oconnor_sigma_2016}.
 SDNNs accept incoming spikes representing changes in the activation of the previous layer, apply learned weights, update their internal state, and then pass the change in their state to the next layer if it is larger than a given threshold.
-Their operation closely mirrors that of a conventional ANN neuron (Figure~\ref{fig: ann-sdnn}).
+Their operation closely mirrors that of a conventional ANN neuron (Fig.~\ref{fig: ann-sdnn}).
 By updating their state only when the input changes, SDNNs naturally exhibit temporal sparsity.
 Additionally, their selective activation of a limited subset of neurons ensures spatial sparsity, reducing power consumption, and improving resource efficiency.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel method to convert trained artificial neural networks (ANNs) into Sigma-Delta Neuron Networks (SDNNs). \item We deploy the converted network on Loihi 2, demonstrating the feasibility of running converted SDNNs on neuromorphic hardware. \item We benchmark the converted network running on Loihi 2 against the original ANN network running on a Jetson Xavier edge AI accelerator and show that neuromorphic approaches achieve substantial improvements in energy-delay product.
+Our contributions are summarized as follows: \\ $\bullet$ We propose a novel method to convert trained artificial neural networks (ANNs) into Sigma-Delta Neural Networks (SDNNs).\\ $\bullet$ We deploy the converted network on Loihi 2 in the field demonstrating the feasibility of running converted SDNNs on neuromorphic hardware.\\ $\bullet$ We benchmark the converted network running on Loihi 2 against the original ANN network running on a Jetson Xavier edge AI accelerator and show that neuromorphic approaches achieve substantial improvements in energy-delay product.